Scarlet Oak

 Several of these are located near Mary Carol's house.

 A red Norway maple refers to a cultivar of the Norway maple, often called 'Crimson King' or 'Royal Red', known for its striking reddish-purple leaves that retain their color throughout the growing season.
 These trees are popular in landscaping due to their vibrant foliage and shade-providing capabilities.
 They are generally mid-sized, reaching heights of 30-40 feet, and prefer full sun and well-drained soil.
+Leaves are more inundated than red maples pictured below.

 No comments: